House passes bill to reverse changes blamed for mail delays

-Speaker Nancy Pelosi had recalled lawmakers to Washington over objections from Republicans who dismissed the action as a stunt.
-President Donald Trump railed against mail-in ballots, including in a Saturday tweet, and urged a no vote.
-He has said he wants to block extra funds for the Postal Service.
+Speaker Nancy Pelosi recalled lawmakers to Washington over objections from Republicans dismissing the action as a stunt.
+President Donald Trump urged a no vote, including in a Saturday tweet, railing against mail-in ballots expected to surge in the COVID-19 crisis.
+He has said he wants to block extra funds to the Postal Service.

 “Don’t pay any attention to what the president is saying, because it is all designed to suppress the vote,” Pelosi said at the Capitol.